About the Lung Cancer Awareness Toolkit

 Address and combat stigma often associated with a lung cancer diagnosis

 - Tailor messages to address stigma and social barriers to lung cancer screening.
 People who smoke may feel blame or stigma during clinical encounters.[23]
-Messages should be empathic and stigma-reducing.
+Messages should be empathetic and stigma-reducing.

 - Normalize lung cancer screening, especially annual lung cancer screening even when initial screens are negative and normal.
 Pair lung cancer screening education with other cancer screening messages.
 Remind people that screening supports early detection of multiple cancers, which can optimize survival and health outcomes of those diagnosed at an earlier stage of disease.[24]